-The École des Ponts Business School proposes a four-week Course in Management for doctoral candidates spread over four months (one week per month) that aims to give doctoral candidates a high-level introduction to business and management.
+The École des Ponts Business School proposes a ten-weekend Course in Management for doctoral candidates spread over nine months (one weekend per month) that aims to give doctoral candidates a high-level introduction to business and management.
 The idea is to give specialized doctoral students from a wide range of schools and disciplines an overview of various aspects of business and management in an MBA-style learning format which uses blended learning, problem-based learning, the case study method, group work, individual work, guest speakers, corporate visits as well as active participation of all students.

 The objective is to help doctoral students rapidly acquire an excellent working understanding of business and management, including immediately applicable models, frameworks, tools, best practices and skills in order to better comprehend today's business challenges, increase employability and get on a fast-track to management positions.

-In order to increase the diversity of the program, we are now accepting up to five doctoral or post-doctoral students for the Course in Management.
+In addition, in order to further increase the diversity of the program, we are now accepting up to five doctoral or post-doctoral students for the Course in Management from outside of the ParisTech and Paris-Est ecosystem, this includes students living outside of France.
 The rates for external candidates are as follows: